Riminder/hrflow-connectors/src/hrflow_connectors/connectors/flatchr/docs/push_profile.md

 `PushProfileAction` pushes a Hrflow.ai profile to `Flatchr` via their API.

+# Links to Flatchr documentation on the endpoints used :

 | Endpoints | Description |
 | --------- | ----------- |
 | [Push profile](https://developers.flatchr.io/?python#formulaire-de-candidature) | Push a candidate with minimum information + a CV, the request method is `POST` |

 ## Parameters